Data-driven approximation of Koopman operators and generators: Convergence rates and error bounds: Joint limit in data and dictionary

 In practice, it is often not possible to evaluate the dictionary $(\psi_n)_{n=1}^N$ and operator applied to the dictionary functions $(\mathcal{A}\psi_n)_{n=1}^N$ precisely.
 The evaluations may be perturbed by measurement errors, or we may need to approximate the operator $\mathcal{A}$, as mentioned in the beginning of Section~\ref{general framework section}.
-This error will influence the accuracy of the approximation of $\mathcal{A}$, which is what we study throughout this section.
+This error will influence the accuracy of the approximation of $\mathcal{A}$.
+We will assume in what follows that instead of \eqref{info}, we only have access to